-The William O. Douglas Honors College (DHC) is Central’s interdisciplinary program for academically talented students.
-The program is divided into two parts: a core curriculum and an upper-division scholarship experience.
-The core curriculum is composed of a series of courses that emphasize how the arts, humanities, sciences, and social sciences converge in considering historically important questions.
-The upper-division scholarship experience involves additional, advanced courses and a culminating research project either in the arts and humanities or in the sciences.
-DHC also sponsors cultural field trips, guest lectures, and a number of other extracurricular activities.
+The William O. Douglas Honors College (DHC) comprises two tracks: the Core Curriculum (general education) and Upper-Division Honors.
+The Core Curriculum is composed of a series of courses that emphasize how the arts, humanities, sciences, and social science disciplines converge in considering fundamental questions of historical and contemporary concern.
+Upper-Division Honors involves additional, advanced courses and a culminating capstone project developed with faculty support in the students’ area of interest.
+DHC also sponsors cultural field trips, guest lectures, civic engagement and leadership opportunities, and a number of other co-curricular and extra-curricular activities.

-The college is named for U.S. Supreme Court Justice William O. Douglas, a native of Yakima, Washington, and a great supporter of higher education.
-Following Justice Douglas’ example, the DHC encourages intellectual breadth, academic curiosity, and the application of scholarship to pressing social issues.
+The college is named for U.S. Supreme Court Justice William O. Douglas, raised in Yakima, Washington, and a great supporter of higher education.
+Following Justice Douglas’s example, the DHC encourages intellectual breadth, academic curiosity, and the application of scholarship to pressing social and environmental issues.

 DHC students must maintain a high level of academic achievement.
-A DHC student is in good standing when his or her cumulative grade point average (GPA) is 3.0 or higher.
+All DHC students are held to the academic and behavioral standards as set forth in the DHC Student Code of Conduct.
+A DHC student is in good academic standing when their cumulative grade point average (GPA) is 3.0 or higher.
 If a first-year DHC student’s cumulative GPA falls below 3.0 and remains below 3.0 for two consecutive quarters, the student shall be placed on academic warning for one quarter.
 After the first year, a DHC student will be placed on academic warning if his or her cumulative GPA falls below 3.0 for one quarter.
-Any student placed on warning shall be suspended from the DHC if his or her cumulative GPA is not 3.0 or above the quarter following the warning.
-The DHC director has the discretion to waive and/or modify these standards for individual students as long as such modification does not affect the academic integrity of the DHC, as determined by the DHC director.
-A student who has been suspended from the DHC may reapply only if his or her cumulative GPA reaches 3.0 or higher.
+Any student whose cumulative GPA is below 3.0 at time of graduation will not receive honors recognition from the DHC.
+The DHC Executive Director has the discretion to waive and/or modify these standards for individual students as long as such modification does not affect the academic integrity of the DHC.
+A student who has been suspended from the DHC for violating the DHC Student Code of Conduct may reapply; however, re-admittance is not guaranteed.